harleydutton/tabula-rasa/meta/rejected/Mandatory Skills.md

 ---

 mandatory skills (the attributes I have selected) are a necessary thing for the setting.
 I think I have chosen some good, though opinionated defaults.
 I suppose a storyteller could choose to change that though.
 This might be better in the storyteller section rather than the setting section.

+---

+I think this section really wants to talk about the best way to hack this system when I haven't even gotten around to finishing it. this is very much putting the cart before the horse. rejected.